-Here are some examples of my interactive visualizations for the web: (the climate change visualizations won the VOJN best data journalism 2016 award, the spending power predictions visualization won a silver medal at Malofiej 23; the visualization of the research collaborations of two Dutch hospitals was shortlisted for the Information is Beautiful Awards 2014 and the visualization of the network of influential people in The Netherlands was longlisted for the Information is Beautiful Awards 2015)
+Here are some examples of my interactive visualizations for the web: (the climate change visualizations won the VOJN best data journalism 2016 award, the spending power predictions visualization won a silver medal at Malofiej 23 and several other visualizations have been shortlisted for the Information is Beautiful Awards 2014/2015/2016)

 Occasionally I will also make non-data driven displays, e.g. cover illustrations for scientific journals - view example.